ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 ![Grades](grades.png)

+Your overall score is the main factor in determing your grades using a standard grading scale.
+The cutoffs for each category must be met or your grade will be lowered appropriately regardless of your overall score.

 We may adjust the above scale to be more lenient (depending on a number of factors that we will not publicize), but we guarantee that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale